plausible/docs/docs/billing.md

 ## What happens if I go over my monthly page views limit?

 You will never be charged extra for an occasional traffic spike.
-We won't stop counting your stats either.
+We will never stop counting your stats because of an occasional traffic spike.
 There are no surprise fees and your card will never be charged unexpectedly.

 Suppose new higher traffic levels become your new standard and your page views exceed your subscription plan for two consecutive months.
-In that case, we kindly ask you to upgrade your subscription plan to accommodate your new traffic levels using our self-serve platform.
+In that case, we will contact you and ask you to upgrade your subscription plan to accommodate your new traffic levels using our self-serve platform.

-We will email and send an alert in app if your traffic levels exceed your subscription plan two months in a row.
+After we contact you, you will have a week to decide.
+To keep having access to your stats, we require you to upgrade your account to accommodate your new traffic levels.
+You can continue with the appropriate tier or cancel your account.
+If you do not upgrade your account to the appropriate tier within a week, our automated system will lock the stats so they won't be accessible.
+Stats will be automatically unlocked after you get on the appropriate tier.

 ## How does the billing work if I upgrade my subscription to a higher tier?